Xqhare/neith/README.md

 ## Datatypes
 It supports only basic datatypes, floating point numbers, booleans, strings, as well as Lists.
 Signed and unsigned intergers are excluded for the sake of simplicity, ease of use and a smaller footprint.
-If you really need to use them, Neith is not for you.
+If you really need to use them, Neith is probably not for you.

 ### Types:
 Types are followed by their respective name in the API in parenthesis.